fadado/jqt/docs/content/home.md

 In these examples the strings expand, vanish, or multiply without any explicit `if` or `for`!

-## <%cite jqt>
+## _jqt_

-To write <%cite jq> scripts using strings with interpolations is not the idea we have for a template language.
-We need some syntactic sugar, and this is provided to you by
-<%cite jqt>.
-You write templates in a very fashionable style, the templates
-are translated into a <%cite jq> script and then `jq` is feed with the created script and some metadata and content in JSON or YAML format&hellip; and the magic is done!
+To write _jq_ scripts using strings with interpolations is not the idea we have for a template language.
+We need some syntactic sugar, and this is provided to you by _jqt_.
+You write templates in a very fashionable style, the templates are translated into a _jq_ script and then `jq` is feed with the created script and some metadata and content in JSON or YAML format&hellip; and the magic is done!

 ### Syntactic sugar